00mjk/vernam-cipher-engine/README.md

 of random numbers used will come from multiple PRNGs to ensure no detectable patterns.
 During the encryption process, some random digits are thrown out as a result of processing.
 Even if a weaker PRNG were used, the store for random one time pads would be informationally incomplete making it impossible to determine the random stream.
-Finally, it must be noted that the one time pads, after generation, will be stored in a database which will result in generation order being lost making it impossible to reconstruct and sense of the algorithm or underlying random source doesn't yield much either.
-Even if they or their enciphered twin were published in clear text on the web, no information could be discerned - perfect secrecy.
+Finally, it must be noted that the one time pads, after generation, will be stored in a database which will result in generation order being lost which makes it impossible to reconstruct the stream.
+Even if the one time pads or their enciphered twin were published in clear text on the web, no useful data could be extracted - perfect secrecy.

 "This is a very strong notion of security first developed during WWII by Claude Shannon and proved, mathematically, to be true for the one-time pad by Shannon about the same time.
 His result was published in the Bell Labs Technical Journal in 1949.